-Our team Nimbro Rescue solved seven of the eight DRC tasks and achieved the lowest overall time (34 min) under all DRC teams with seven points - the next team took 48 minutes.
+Our team NimbRo Rescue solved seven of the eight DRC tasks and achieved the lowest overall time (34 min) under all DRC teams with seven points11 - the next team took 48 minutes.
 This good overall result demonstrated the usefulness of the hybrid locomotion design, the flexibility of our approach, and its robustness in the presence of unforeseen difficulties.

 As with any teleoperated system, operator training is an important aspect of preparation, if not the most important one.
 Due to the tight time schedule, our team started testing entire runs (omitting driving, egressing and the stair task as mentioned before) regularly about 2 weeks before the DRC finals.
 Before that time, only smaller manipulation tests were possible, since the robot hardware was not finished yet.
 We feel that this short training phase was only possible due to the large number of operators, who could independently train on their particular interface and improve it.
-This helped to identify and fix many problems in a single testing iteration.
 The specialization of operators was also seen with concern, since any operator being unavailable for any reason, e.g., due to sickness, would severely limit the crew's abilities.
 For this reason, we also trained backup operators for the central tasks, in particular telemanipulation with the Oculus/Razer setup, locomotion control, and system monitoring.
 Fortunately, all operators were able to participate in the DRC Finals.